OCA/l10n-japan/l10n_jp_partner_title_qweb/readme/DESCRIPTION.rst

-This module makes necessary adjustments to show title ("様" for individuals, "御中" for companies) for partner names in QWeb reports.
+This module makes necessary adjustments to show title "様" and "御中" in configured display position for partner names in QWeb reports.